aptos-foundation/AIPs/aips/aip-41.md

         let old_balance = coin::balance<aptos_coin::AptosCoin>(attacker_addr);

-        // For this attack to fail, `decide_winners` needs to be marked as a *private* entry function lottery::lottery::decide_winners();
+        // For this attack to fail, `randomly_pick_winner` needs to be marked as a *private* entry function raffle::raffle::randomly_pick_winner();

         let new_balance = coin::balance<aptos_coin::AptosCoin>(attacker_addr);

         // The attacker can see if his balance remained the same.
 If it did, then
-        // the attacker knows they did NOT win the lottery and can abort everything. if (new_balance == old_balance) {
+        // the attacker knows they did NOT win the raffle and can abort everything. if (new_balance == old_balance) {
             abort(1)
         };